 Ambassadress (up from Puerto Rico), riding

-atop back seat (right); Rita "Rusty" Rose, former S.V.A.
+atop back seat (right); little Rita "Rusty" Rose, former S.V.A.
 Secretary, back

 seat/middle (not visible); and Maggie Walsh, front seat/middle (not